johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 persistent-flag, host-only-flag, secure-only-flag, http-only-flag, and same-site-flag.

-To store a Cookie _cookie_, given a URL _requestURL_ and a boolean _httpOnlyAllowed_, the user agent MUST run the following steps:
+To store a Cookie _cookie_, given a URL _requestURL_, a boolean _httpOnlyAllowed_ and a boolean _sameSiteStrictOrLaxAllowed_, the user agent MUST run the following steps:

 1. Assert _cookie_'s name is not empty and _cookie_'s value is not empty.